MatthiasvB/concurrent_rust/README.md

         let sender = sender.clone();
         tokio::task::spawn(cb(num, num, sender));
     });
-    // need to drop the sender, because the iteratoionbelow will only complete once all senders are dropped drop(sender);
+    // need to drop the sender, because the iteration below will only complete once all senders are dropped drop(sender);

     while let Some((index, res)) = receiver.recv().await {